Introduction to MoonLight Architecture

 Advantages of MoonLight Architecture

-3. Security :- Since all requests are made using POST, the data is secure and not exposed in the Logs.
-Also, action level authentication and authorization makes it easy to secure the application at lower levels.
+3. Security:- Since all requests are made using POST, the data is secure and not exposed in the web server logs.
+Also, action-level authentication and authorisation make it easy to secure the application at lower levels.

 5. Developer Performance:- Since the architecture is simple and easy to understand, developers can roll out new features quickly without having to write a lot of boilerplate code.